KevinCoble/Convolution/README.md

 I will add some instructions on how to use it here over the next few days

-Still a few missing options, but it learns the first batch - recognizing horizontal line images!
+Still a few missing options, but it learns the first and second batches - recognizing horizontal line images and differentiating circles from lines!

 ##  Concepts